FAIMS/burial-mounds-web/README.md

 8. Open \__data/authors.yml_ and edit author information and set default author in config.yml.

 	* Addtion scss files can be made in the \__sass_ folder.
 You need then need to import the file in assets/css/styles_feeling_response.scss, for it to be included in the future build.
 For example, if you make a sass file called _tabs.scss_ in the \__sass_ folder then, inside the assets/css/styles_feeling_response.scss file, you would write

 ```
 @import
 ```

+# Preprocessing
+Before auto generating record pages, ensure your data is well-formed for minimal hassle.
+A record should have a column that contains the UUID (unique identifer) for that record.

+## Adding

+## Customization

 ## Merging two csv together
 A python script written in python3 have been provided to merge two csv file based on a key.